katyukha/odoo-rpc-client/README.rst

 will be used, else usual python shell will be used.
 There is in context exists *session* variable that represents current session to work with

-Next You have to get connection to some OpenERP/Odoo database.
+Next You have to get connection to some Odoo database.

 ::

     >>> db = session.connect()

 This will ask You for host, port, database, etc to connect to.
-Now You have connection to OpenERP database which allows You to use database objects.
+Now You have connection to Odoo database which allows You to use database objects.